-Take one school without a chemistry elective, add one Davidson Institute of Science Education, and mix them together in a test tube.
-What did you end up with?
-A new compound for studying chemistry.
+Take a school without a chemistry elective, add the Davidson Institute of Science Education, and mix together in a test tube.
+The reaction product: a new compound for studying chemistry.

 More about the program